 The Eighth Amendment prohibits:

-Excessive Bail - The imposition of excessive bail, an amount unreasonably in excess of bail that would reasonably assure the defendant's appearance at trial, in federal prosecutions.
+Excessive Bail: The Eighth Amendment prohibits the imposition of excessive bail in federal prosecutions.
+Bail is deemed excessive when it is required in amount unreasonably in excess of bail that would reasonably assure the defendant's appearance at trial.
+This provision does not apply to prosecutions in state court.

-Excessive Fines - Financial penalties that are not reasonable for the criminal charge or under the facts of the cse.
+Excessive Fines: Defendants are protected from financial penalties in amounts that are not reasonable for the criminal charge or under the facts of their cases.

-Cruel and Unusual Punishments - The protection against being punished for a crime with a penalty that is severely degrading to human dignity, inflicted in a wholly arbitrary fashion, that is clearly and totally rejected throughout society, or that is wholly unnecessary.
+Cruel and Unusual Punishments: The Eighth Amendment protects defendants from being punished for a crime with a penalty that is severely degrading to human dignity, inflicted in a wholly arbitrary fashion, that is clearly and totally rejected throughout society, or that is wholly unnecessary.
+For example, historic punishments such as flogging or putting a defendant in stocks are now forbidden as cruel and unusual.

 Fourteenth Amendment Rights